 Last news in Fakti

-Putin's most serious threat since the beginning of the war
+Putin's most serious threat since the start of the war

-Putin's most serious threat since the beginning of the war - 1
+Putin's most serious threat since the start of the war - 1

 V. "Guardian" heeds Russian President Vladimir Putin's warnings that he is considering the use of nuclear weapons.
 This is the most serious statement of the Russian leader so far in relation to the ideas of Ukraine to be allowed to strike with long-range missiles deep into the territory of Russia, notes the British publication, quoted by BTA.